 A workforce can be “remote only,” in which all of the company’s employees work remotely, or it can be “remote first,” in which most employees work primarily from other locations off-site, but some employees still work on-site.
 Other common terms for remote work are telecommuting and telework.

-What Is Remote Worker Management?
+What Is Remote Workforce Management?

 Just like on-site employees typically have managers managing and leading them, remote workers also need oversight.
 This management of a company’s remote team, or remote team or workforce management, comprises a blend of processes, technologies, and communications devised specifically to manage an effective remote team.